binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 **Vulnerabilities and exploits**:

-NIS has had it's day because of it is vulnerable to many exploits, such as DoS attacks using the finger service against multiple clients, buffer overflows in libnasl,
+NIS has had its day because it is vulnerable to many exploits, such as DoS attacks using the finger service against multiple clients, buffer overflows in libnasl,

 "_lax authentication while querying of NIS maps (easy for a compromised client to take advantage of), as well as the various daemons each having their own individual issues.
 Not to mention that misconfiguration of NIS or netgroups can also provide easy holes that can be exploited.
 NIS databases can also be easily accessed by someone who doesn't belong on your network.
 How?
 They simply can guess the name of your NIS domain, bind their client to that domain, and run a ypcat command to get the information they are after._"